Wilhelmena Rhodes Kelly: National Society Daughters of the American Revolution

-Wilhelmena Rhodes Kelly traced the family on her mother's side to Revolutionary War patriot Stephen Henry Hamlin of Prince George County.
+Kelly traced the family on her mother's side to Revolutionary War patriot Stephen Henry Hamlin of Prince George County.
 As a Quaker and farmer, Stephen H. Hamlin did not actively participate in battles.
 He is documented as providing critical goods in supports of the American Revolution.
 These included: 1 horse (age 6 years), 3 "beeves" (750 pounds of beef), 3 sheep, 135 bushels of corn, 600 pounds of fodder, and an additional 590 bushels of corn.
 This aid delivered to the fight for freedom qualified the family to file for membership in the National Society Daughters of the American Revolution (NSDAR).

-Wilhelmena Rhodes Kelly joined the Manhattan Chapter of the DAR in July 2004, eventually becoming Chapter Regent.
+Kelly joined the Manhattan Chapter of the DAR in July 2004, eventually becoming Chapter Regent.
 In July 2012, she was the Organizing Regent for the Increase Carpenter Chapter of DAR, located in Jamaica, Queens, New York.
 In that capacity, she often served as a link between the Borough of Queens and its colonial history.
 That first year, she was a guest at the Kingsland Homestead in Flushing, Queens, site of the Weeping Beech, the mother of all European weeping beeches in the United States.
 Here, she presented a Newtown Pippen apple tree to the Queens Historical Society on behalf of the chapter.
 The tree was deemed the official apple of New York City in 2009 by a New York City Council resolution.

 Within DAR, she served as National Chairman of Public Relations and Media, National Vice Chairman of the Commemorative Events Committee, during which she designed a tri-color flag in recognition of the tenth anniversary of the September 11 attacks in 2011.
 She was often referred to as "a walking goodwill ambassador" for the DAR in recognition of her constant speaking engagements, teaching at genealogy workshops and willingness to help others construct their family histories.
 Her efforts are unofficially thought to have led 100 women to successfully complete paperwork required to join the NSDAR.

 She became the highest ranking woman of color in the history of the DAR, founded in 1890, and a member of the National Board of Management.
 She was installed as New York State Regent in June 2019.
-Her New York State Regent theme was "Serving and Soaring in the Empire State."
-Her New York State Regent symbol was a pair of wings with a dangling pearl.

 Professional genealogical researcher

-Wilhelmena helped over one hundred women with genealogical research, identifying their descent from an American patriot who fought or rendered service in the Revolution, and qualifying them as members of the NSDAR.
+Kelly helped over one hundred women with genealogical research, identifying their descent from an American patriot who fought or rendered service in the Revolution, and qualifying them as members of the NSDAR.
 She was a member of the Association of Professional Genealogists-New York Company (APG-NY.)
-She helped found the Macon Library Branch of the African-Atlantic Genealogical Society (AAGS), and worked with the Weeksville Heritage Society and the Afro-American Historical and Genealogical Society (AAHGS.)
+She helped found the Macon Library Branch of the African-Atlantic Genealogical Society (AAGS), and worked with the Weeksville Heritage Society and the Afro-American Historical and Genealogical Society (AAHGS).